|

 fades and the talk of suicide dwindles and the stoic protagonist returns to

+reading his Bruno Schulz at the diner counter.
 At turns, Shepard’s story morphs from novel, with recurring

 characters and structured narrative, into prose poem, with lysergic flashes of